MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authn-entra-id.md

    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

-### Choose the Azure AD tenant where you want to create your applications
+### Choose the Microsoft Entra ID tenant where you want to create your applications

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Microsoft Entra ID tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Microsoft Entra ID tenant.

 ### Register the webApp app (java-spring-webapp-auth)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
+1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Microsoft Entra ID** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `java-spring-webapp-auth`.